-1. For a vaccine containing a precipitant or an adsorbent, the word "Adsorbed" follow the proper name in the same style of type and prominence as the proper name.
+1. For a vaccine containing a precipitant or an adsorbent, the word "Adsorbed" shall follow the proper name in the same style of

-2. The total immunizing dose contains 12
+2. The total immunizing dose contains 12 units of pertussis vaccine.

-units of pertussis vaccine.
+(e) Multiple antigen products.
+The Pertussis Vaccine component of multiple antigen products shall be manufactured pursuant to these additional standards, except that the mouse toxicity test (§ 620.5) and the potency test (§ 620.4) shall be performed on the multiple antigen product.

-- (e) Multiple antigen products.
-The Pertussis Vaccine component of multiple antigen products shall be manufactured pursuant to these additional standards, except that the mouse toxicity test (§ 620.5) and the potency test (§ 620.4) shall be performed on the multiple antigen product. - (f) Adsorbed vaccines, Only aluminum compound reagents shall be introduced into the product to cause precipitation or adsorption of either Pertussis Vaccine or other antigens incorporated with Pertussis Vaccine.
+(f) Adsorbed vaccines.
+Only aluminum compound reagents shall be introduced into the product to cause precipitation or adsorption of either Pertussis Vaccine or other antigens incorporated with Pertussis Vaccine.